jdidion/feedme/README.txt

     builder.aliases[:updated] => :pubDate  # now you can always access the updated date using :updated,
                                            # regardless of whether it's an RSS or Atom feed

+If you don't know ahead of time what type of feed you'll be parsing, you can tell FeedMe to always emulate RSS or Atom.
+These methods just add a bunch of aliases:

+    builder.emulate_rss!
+    builder.emulate_atom!

-Another bit of syntactic sugar is the "bang mod."
-These are modifications that can be applied to feed content by adding '!' to the tag name.
-The default bang mod is to strip HTML tags from the content.
+Another bit of syntactic sugar are transformations.
+These are modifications that can be applied to feed content.
+There is a default transformation that can be applied by adding '!' to the tag name.

     rss.entry.content  # => <div>Some great stuff</div>
     rss.entry.content! # => Some great stuff

+The default transformation can be changed:

+    builder.default_transformation = [ :cleanHtml ]

+Custom transformations are defined by mapping one or more transformation functions to a suffix:

+    builder.transformations['clean'] = [ :cleanHtml ]

+    rss.entry.content           # => <div>This is a bunch of text</div><p></p></html>
+    rss.entry.content_clean     # => <div>This is a bunch of text</div>

-You can create your own bang mods.
+You can create your own transformation function.
 The following is an example of a bang mod that takes an argument.
-The first line is how bang mods are added, and the second line tells the builder to actually apply this bang mod when the '!' suffix is used.
 Note that bang mod names may only contain alphanumeric characters.
 Argument values are specified at the end separated by underscores.

-    # wrap content at a specified number of columns
-    builder.bang_mod_fns[:wrap] => proc {|str, col|
+    builder.transformation_fns[:wrap] => proc {|str, col|
         str.gsub(/(.{1,#{col}})( +|$\n?)|(.{1,#{col}})/, "\\1\\3\n").strip
     }
-    builder.bang_mods << :wrap_80
+    builder.transformations['wrap'] = [ :wrap_10 ]

+    rss.entry.content = This is a bunch of text rss.entry.content_wrap = This is a
+                             bunch of
+                             text

+The transformation functions available by default are:

+1. :stripHtml (described above)
+2. :cleanHtml: requires FeedNormalizer (which in turn requires hypricot)

+    rss.entry_array[0].content  # => 1 > 2
+    rss.entry_array[0].content! # => 1 &gt; 2

+    rss.entry_array[1].content  # => <div>Some great stuff</div><p></p></html>
+    rss.entry_array[1].content! # => <div>Some great stuff</div>

+3. :wrap: takes number of columns as a parameter.
+Respects word boundaries.
+Example of :wrap_10:

+    rss.entry.content  # => This is a bunch of text
+    rss.entry.content! # => This is a
+                            bunch of
+                            text

 In order to prevent clashes between tag/attribute names and the parser class' instance variables, all instance variables are prefixed with 'fm_'.
 They are: